Storing Project Settings in Version Control

 The format of the XML settings files changes from one TeamCity version to another to accommodate the new features and improvements.
 Generally, the format is not changed within bugfix releases and is changed in minor/major releases.
 When a TeamCity server is upgraded, the current settings on the TeamCity server are changed from the earlier to the current format.

 It is a common practice to upgrade a TeamCity test server with production data before upgrading the production server.
 In order to avoid accidentally changing the format of the settings which are used on a production server of an older version, versioned settings are disabled after a TeamCity upgrade and the corresponding health item is displayed.
 System administrators have permissions to enable versioned settings.
-When enabled, the converted settings in the format of the current TeamCity version will checked in the version control.
+When enabled, the converted settings in the format of the current TeamCity version will be checked in the version control.
 Note that the new settings will be committed to the default branch of the VCS root; the settings stored in other branches will have to be updated manually.

 Q. Can I apply the settings from a TeamCity server of a different version?